JebachristinaMoses/PORTFOLIO/README.md

 HTML: To structure the web page and display questions.

-CSS: To style the quiz and make it visually appealing.
+CSS: To style the web page and make it visually appealing.

 The Porfolio website consists of: